botathon-hhn-2019/explore.anywhere/index.md

 Download the [project files](https://github.com/botathon-hhn-2019/explore.anywhere/blob/master/explore_anywhere.zip?raw=true) and move it to your `My Tasks` folder (e.g. `C:\Users\NAME\Documents\Automation Anywhere Files\Automation Anywhere\My Tasks`).

+### Modify paths

+Modify the paths inside the tasks to your target directories.

 ### Start it
 Open Anitmation Anywhere and run the `mainTask`.